-To reduce the risk of fire, electric shock, or injury to persons when using your product, basic safety precautions should be followed, including the following: Read all instructions before using this appliance:
+To reduce the risk of fire, electric shock, or injury to persons when using your product, basic safety precautions should be followed, including the following:

+Read all instructions before using this appliance:

 - NEVER unplug your refrigerator by pulling on the power cord.
 Always grip the plug firmly and pull it straight out from the outlet. - Repair or replace immediately all electric service cords that have become frayed or otherwise damaged.
-Do not use a cord that shows cracks or abrasion damage along its length or at either the plug or connector end. - When moving your refrigerator away from the wall, be careful not to roll over or damage the power cord. - DO NOT store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - DO NOT allow children to climb, stand, or hang on the refrigerator doors or shelves in the refrigerator.
+Do not use a cord that shows cracks or abrasion damage along its length or at either the plug or connector end. - Do not modify or extend the power cord lenght.
+It could cause electric shock or fire. - When moving your refrigerator away from the wall, be careful not to roll over or damage the power cord. - DO NOT store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - DO NOT allow children to climb, stand, or hang on the refrigerator doors or shelves in the refrigerator.
 They could damage the refrigerator and seriously injure themselves. - Keep fingers out of "pinch point" areas; clearances between the doors and cabinet are necessarily small.
 Be careful when you open the doors when children are in the area. - Unplug your refrigerator before cleaning or making any repairs.
-NOTE: We strongly recommend that any servicing be performed by a qualified individual. - Before replacing a burned-out light bulb, unplug the refrigerator or turn off power at the circuit breaker or fuse box in order to avoid contact with a live wire filament.
+NOTE: We strongly recommend that any servicing be performed by a qualified technician. - · Before replacing a burned-out light bulb, unplug the refrigerator or turn off power at the circuit breaker or fuse box in order to avoid contact with a live wire filament.
 (A burnedout light bulb may break when being replaced.)
-NOTE: Setting either or both controls to the OFF position does not remove power to the light circuit. - Do not store bottles in the freezer compartment they may break when frozen, causing damage.
+NOTE: Setting either or both controls to the OFF position does not remove power to the light circuit.